droidian/feedbackd/README.md

    $ sudo cp my_awesome_theme.json /usr/local/share/feedbackd/themes/
    ```

+Upon reception of `SIGHUP` signal, the daemon process will proceed to retrigger
+the above logic to find the themes, and reload the corresponding one.
+This can
+be used to avoid having to restart the daemon in case of configuration changes.

 Check out the companion [feedbackd-device-themes][1] repository for a
 selection of device-specific themes.
 In order for your theme to be recognized
 it must be named properly.
 Currently, theme names are based on the `compatible`